 Many hip problems can be effectively treated with a well-developed non-surgical plan.
-Your hip experts at The CORE Institute can guide you through this pathway that is tailored for your needs.
+Your hip experts at The CORE Institute can guide you through this pathway that is tailored to your needs.
 Depending on your symptoms, your care plan may include:

 - Physical therapy and home exercise programs.
-Physical therapy is one the most effective and long-lasting treatments for hip pain.
+Physical therapy is one of the most effective and long-lasting treatments for hip pain.
 Some of the best and most rapid outcomes are seen with following a dedicated course of guided therapy and exercise.
 Our hip specialists work closely with our Physical Therapists to develop a comprehensive plan that is tailored to your needs.

 - Activity modification to help ease discomfort while you improve